-Working holidays are a great way to travel and live as a local while earning a wage.
+Working holidays are a great way to travel and live like a local while earning a wage.
+Depending on where you are from, you may be eligible to work numerous different countries for up to two years at a time.
 New Zealand, Canada and Australia are some of the most popular working holiday destinations.
-Here’s why Canada should be top of your list.
+Here’s why Canada should be top of your list for a working holiday!

 1. Fewer work restrictions

 For citizens of Ireland, Australia and the UK, the International Experience Canada program offers a 2-year open work permit.
 For Kiwis, it’s almost as long, 23 months total.

 Unlike Australia, there is NO farm or rural work required to get the full 2 years.
 As long as you meet all the requirements on entry to Canada (including 2 years of travel insurance), you’ll leave immigration with a work permit that expires 1 year, 364 days into the future.

 There is also NO limit on how long you can work for each employer.
 You can work as much or as little as you like, for the same employer during the whole 2 years or many different ones.

 No doubt a relief for the squeamish, there is also no medical required for the IEC unless you plan to work with children or in the health services.
 To receive a second one-year working holiday visa in New Zealand, a medical MUST be performed.